OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

   default: 0.0500000007451

   <p>Controls how the diffuse ligthing falls off.
-Values greater than 0.0 shift the falloff point closer to the light source and values less than 0.0 shift the falloff point further away<\p>
+Values greater than 0.0 shift the falloff point closer to the light source and values less than 0.0 shift the falloff point further away</p>

   </p>